jmrfG/bookshelf-server/README.md

 # How to Run

-Prior to running the server side, you should install all the dependencies by running:
+Prior to running the server side, there are a couple of things you should do.

+First, you should install all the dependencies by running:

 ``
     pip install -r requirements.txt
 ``

+Then, inside \api folder, create a file named config.py and set the following constants:

+``
+    HOST = <server host>
+    DATABASE = <db name>
+    USER = <user>
+    UPASS = <pwd>
+``

-Then, run the main.py file:
+Finally, run the main.py file:

 Note that, since the application works uppon a TCP/IP stack, it'll only function 100% correctly if the server side is already running.